hugo-b-r/Pygame-Pong/README.md

 # Pygame-Pong
-THis is a simple trainig python game.
+THis is a simple training python game.